5 Strategies for Using a HELOC to Build Wealth

 Seed Capital for Starting a New Business Venture

-However, entrepreneurs must have a robust business plan in place that mitigates risk and forecasts sufficient cash flow to ensure timely repayment of the HELOC.
-Borrowers should have a clear path to monetization, which may lead to having the business itself qualify for its own line of credit to practice Velocity Banking within a corporation or LLC.
-This would free up the business owner’s HELOC, so they have enough equity available in the future to expand their business beyond what the bank may be comfortable lending the business itself.
+Borrowers should have a clear path to monetization, which may eventually lead to the business itself qualifying for its own line of credit to practice Velocity Banking within a corporation of LLC.
+This obviously would free up the business owner’s HELOC, so they have enough equity available in the future to expand their business beyond what the bank may be comfortable lending the business itself.

 Acquiring New Business Equipment or Inventory

-Often, an entrepreneur’s biggest asset is his/her business, and the second-biggest asset being their primary home.
-Therefore, converting this trapped home equity into liquid capital via HELOC can help an entrepreneur acquire new business equipment or inventory, thereby optimizing the performance of their best-performing asset.
+Oftentimes, a seasoned entrepreneur’s biggest asset is his/her business, and their second-biggest asset is their primary residence.
+Converting trapped home equity into liquid capital via flexible home loan (HELOC) can help an entrepreneur acquire new business equipment or inventory, thereby optimizing the performance of their best-performing asset.

 Using a HELOC to build wealth through their business will almost always be a better option than expensive inventory financing options like factoring (borrowing against future receivables at around 30% APR).
-However, even if financing business equipment or vehicles directly comes at a slightly higher rate than using their HELOC, business owners may want to preserve the home equity available to borrow through their HELOC strategy for future opportunities or emergencies.
+However, even if financing business equipment or vehicles directly through the bank comes at a higher rate than using their HELOC, business owners may choose to preserve their home equity available in their HELOC for future opportunities or emergencies.

 Investing in Education and Personal Growth

 Keep in mind that despite how successful your business is, you will likely always be your family’s biggest asset.
-So, investing in education that can help you monetize new skills may prove to be a valuable way for using a HELOC to build wealth.
+So, investing in education that can help you monetize new skills may prove to be a valuable way to use a HELOC to build wealth.

-Separately, I’ve personally found that quality personal growth seminars and coaching has often yielded at least one or two valuable business ideas and/or money making/saving behaviors to implement.
-Not to mention that much of what I have learned at these events has helped my mindset in such a way that the increased monetary success has led also led to enhanced enjoyment and fulfillment.
+I’ve personally found that quality personal growth or business coaching seminars have often produced at least a new business idea, behavior, or relationship that has outpaced the cost.
+Not to mention that much of what I have learned at these events has helped my mindset to enhance the enjoyment and fulfillment I receive from my hard work and wealth-building activities.

 3) Using a HELOC for Private Money Lending

-Engaging in private-money lending or deed of trust lending through a HELOC can offer lucrative returns while diversifying an investment portfolio.
-By acting as a private lender, homeowners can capitalize on their home equity, earning interest on funds loaned to real estate investors or other borrowers.
+Engaging in private-money lending or deed of trust lending through a HELOC can offer lucrative returns if the loans are carefully chosen and underwritten.
+By acting as a private lender, homeowners can lend borrow against their home equity to loan to real estate investors, developers, and or other businesses for tidy profits.

-In fact, when investing in these short-term amortized notes, you are benefiting from the very thing Velocity Bankers are striving to avoid…front-loaded amortized interest.
-Since you are being repaid principal and interest on a set schedule, you can theoretically start ramping up your investment in these notes, which not only exponentially stacks your cash flow but also systematically pays down the money borrowed from the HELOC.
+In fact, when investing in these short-term amortized notes, you benefit from the very thing Velocity Bankers are striving to avoid…front-loaded amortized interest.
+Since you are being repaid principal and interest on a set schedule, you can theoretically start ramping up your investment in these notes, which exponentially stacks up increasing cash flow which can systematically pay down your home equity line credit for future usage.

-However, prudent investors must conduct thorough due diligence on potential borrowers and assess the collateralization of loans to mitigate risks associated with private lending if the borrowers stop making monthly payments.
+However, prudent investors must conduct thorough due diligence on potential borrowers and assess the collateralization of these types of private loan arrangements to mitigate the risk of your borrowers defaulting on their fixed monthly payments.

-Assuming you research the note issuers thoroughly, contractual cash flow payments will pour in, which can exponentially increase the efforts of using your HELOC to build wealth and pay down your mortgage faster.
+Assuming you research the note issuers thoroughly, contractual principal and interest payments will pour in and stack upon each other, which can exponentially increase the velocity of using your HELOC to build wealth.

 4) Using a HELOC Investing in Stocks

-Using your home equity line of credit to randomly invest in stocks can be a recipe for disaster.
-If things go badly in the short run, you could potentially lose money in the underlying stocks as well as going deeper into HELOC debt to finance them.
+Borrowing against your home equity to randomly invest in stocks will most likely be a recipe for disaster!
+If things go badly in the short run you could potentially lose money in the underlying stocks as well as going deeper into HELOC debt to finance them at variable interest rates.

 However, when you zoom out and look at the rolling returns of the S&P 500, you can see that given enough time, dollar cost averaging into a well-diversified portfolio eventually proved to be positive even during the worst historical periods.
 What you see below is the range of returns from both the best and worst outcomes during different historical timeframes.

-Regardless, I am not saying you should use your HELOC to build wealth with stocks solely because of their appreciation potential.
-Using your home’s equity to build wealth with stocks requires additional cash flow to service the HELOC payments.
+Regardless, I am not saying you should be using your HELOC to barrel into stocks because they have long-term appreciation potential.
+Using your home’s equity to build wealth with stocks requires additional cash flow to service the HELOC’s interest payments at the very least.
 Even the highest-paying dividend stocks in the S&P 500 won’t provide sufficient cash flow to service an ongoing home equity loan.

-Generally, the wheel strategy can conservatively generate 1%-2% percent of free cash flow per month, regardless of the stock’s movement.
-One of my clients who is also a real estate investor looks at the wheel strategy like he does his investment properties.
-That means he focuses more on the consistent cash flow generated rather than the price fluctuation of the underlying asset itself, which as you’ve seen above should appreciate over time.
+Conservatively, the wheel strategy can generate 1%-2% percent of free cash flow per month regardless of the stock’s movement.
+One of my clients, who is also a real estate investor, looks at the wheel strategy like he does his investment properties.
+Here’s what he said:

 How the Wheel Strategy Works

-Doing the wheel strategy in a margin account first utilizes the equity of your other stock/ETF holdings as a placeholder to buy the stock, instead of borrowing the cash right away on margin or from your HELOC.
+If you do the wheel strategy with a margin account, you can first utilize the equity of your other stock/ETF holdings as a placeholder sell the put in step #1 instead of borrowing cash right away from your HELOC.
 So, no interest is charged when you generate option income during the first leg of the wheel strategy.

-Now you have generated option income twice of the same stock, and you perhaps can still benefit from appreciation.
-If the stock goes down, the income generated offsets some of the risk and you can continue to sell options on your position to generate cash flow.
+Even then, you have generated option income twice of the same stock and you can perhaps still benefit from appreciation.
+If the stock goes down, then the income generated offsets some of the risk and you can continue to sell options on your position to generate cash flow.

 So you may go months generating free cash flow without ever buying one stock, and then suddenly have several assigned to you at once, even if you’re diversified.
-At that point, you would utilize the HELOC to immediately repay any margin loans, and use cash flow from the covered calls to pay interest and reduce principal on your loan.
+At that point, your HELOC backstop can hopefully come to the rescue to repay any margin loans, removing the risk of liquidation.

 5) Building an Emergency Fund

 To be clear, using a HELOC to build an emergency fund will not have a positive net return right away.
-In fact, at the time of this writing, high-yield savings accounts are yielding around 5%, whereas promotional offers on HELOCs are around 7%.
+In fact, at the time of this writing high-yield savings accounts are yielding around 4.5%, whereas promotional introductory offers on HELOCs are around 6.5-7%.

 The ultimate financial safety net is using Whole Life as your bank, emergency fund, and opportunity fund.
 Not only is Whole Life principal protected, but it has guaranteed growth every year as well as annual dividend payments, all of which accrue tax-free.
 If the insured passes away prematurely, the death benefit over and above the cash value may be enough to pay off the entire HELOC balance as well as the primary balance.